brueland/BoNoteBo/README.md

 - Manager adds a new ape
 - Manager archives an existing ape
   - Don't delete them: keep the historical data around
-- Manager creates various reports about ape info (TODO: needs context)
-  - Info will likely be per-ape
-  - Including info about diet and health
-  - Likely over a period of time?